Our responsibility to be strategic with resources is greatest when they are scarce.

 Typically these types of contributions demand being ‘at the table’ to hear what is said, to give feedback, shape agendas, reframe discussions, and influence decision making.
 We can leverage our input by contributing at a meso level.

 This is why the focus of this site is increasing the number of practitioners in paid work in this field of practice.
-These positions are the seat at the table, and the linchpin for other types of professional contributions such as research, education, advocacy, and pro bono service.
+These positions afford a seat at the table, and are the linchpin for other types of professional contributions such as research, education, advocacy, and pro bono service.

-Impact at a macro level means you’re contributing to changes in your your country, national systems or professional systems enabling the profession to be an active part of history-in-the-making.
+Impact at a macro level means you’re contributing to changes in your country, national systems or professional systems enabling the profession to make positive contributions to society.